IliasHad/habitscript_vscode/README.md

 After you have installed the plugin it will start to collect data automatically

-If you haven't connected to your HabitScript account you can view your data locally by going to `View > Command Palette` or by pressing `Shift + Cmd + P` on Mac and then run `Open Dashboard File`
+If you haven't connected to your HabitScript account you can view your data locally by going to `View > Command Palette` or by pressing `Cmd + Shift + P` on Mac or `Ctrl + Shift + P` on Windows and then run command `Open Dashboard File`

 ## Requirements